hemmecke/fricas-obsolete/src/doc/sphinx/source/install.rst

       make
       make install

-If you want graphic examples read the note above.
+If you want graphic examples read the note above under `Quick Installation`_.